Croatia 2-Week Itinerary JetSettingFools.com

 View of Split, Croatia from Marjan Hill Hike

-Oh my, we have stayed in so many different accommodations in Split – from the Old Town to the Manus and Varos Neighborhoods.
+Oh my, we have stayed in so many different accommodations in Split.
+From the Old Town to the Manus and Varos Neighborhoods.
 Our preferred area, however, is Bacvice.

-Located east of the ferry port and bus station, near Split’s most famous beach, Bacvice has many great places to stay.
-There are high-end hotels near the beach (Hotel Park and Briig Boutique) and loads of Airbnb apartments to choose from.
+Located east of the ferry port and main bus station, near Split’s premier beach, the area has many great places to stay.

 Fun Things To Do in Split Croatia by JetSettingFools.com

-DAY 10: Discover Split and Dalmatia
+DAY 10: Discover Split

 Split, Croatia and Diocletian's Palace

-In the morning of Day 10 of your Croatia holiday itinerary, walk through the Varos neighborhood to Marjan Hill and take in the scenic viewpoint.
-If you are feeling motivated, continue along the paths on Marjan to the hilltop viewing platform for 360-degree views.
+If you are feeling motivated, continue along the paths to the hilltop viewing platform for 360-degree views across Dalmatia.

 By early afternoon, set out on a half-day trip from Split.
-Travel north (via public bus #37 or tour) to Trogir.
+Travel north (via bus #37 or tour) to Trogir.
 The UNESCO Heritage town encompasses an idyllic island, which is reached by a short footbridge.
-Alternatively, take bus #60 to Omis and make the rewarding hike up to Starigrad Castle, which provides stunning views across Dalmatia.
-(In the scorching summer months, we recommend only hiking in the morning.)

-Return to Split by the early evening, perhaps having a cocktail at one of the marina cafes.
+Return to Split by the early evening, perhaps having a cocktail at one of the cafes along the marina.
 For a unique experience stop by ‘Little Beer Shop‘ at Matejuska.
-Grab a few Croatian Craft Beers and drink with locals and other visitors on the pier.
-If you’re in the mood for fresh seafood, have dinner at Fetivi in the Varos neighborhood or eat a traditional meal of Peka at Konoba Kod Joze (but be sure to order it a day in advance).
+Grab a few Croatian Craft Beers and drink with locals and other visitors on the jetty.

 Day 10 Alternative: Split Beaches or Boat Trip